UPPMAX/naiss_intro_python/docs/sessions/variables_expressions_and_statements_2.md

 !!! question "2.14.7"

-    You look at the clock and it is exactly 2pm.
+    You look at the clock and it is exactly 2 pm.
     You set an alarm to go off in 51 hours.
     At what time does the alarm go off?
     (Hint: you could count on your fingers,